Powell’s Tillery Institute Gymnastics Teams.

 The South Wales Juvenile Championships.

-On Wednesday May 1912 the Colliers Hall, Cwmtillery Juniors hosted Barry, Glamorgan Club and Pontypridd Y.M.C.A.
+On Wednesday 15th of May 1912, the Colliers Hall, Cwmtillery Juniors hosted Barry, Glamorgan Club and Pontypridd Y.M.C.A.
 Club in the final of the South Wales Juvenile Championships.
 The judges were Mr P. Baker (Cardiff) and Mr C. W. Spalding (Abertillery).
 The Colliers Hall Boys were as follows – Masters, A. Phillips; B. Cullis; E. Jarrett; A. Hammond; B. Davies; B. Hammond; C. Richards and W. Howells: The Colliers Hall team won with 402 points, Barry came second with 362 and a quarter points and Pontypridd coming third on 326 points.

-On Thursday 20th March 1913 the Powell’s Tillery Gymnasium juniors hosted and entertained the Colliers Hall Juniors, Cwmtillery in the Welsh Junior Championships and Medals Competition.
+On Thursday 20th of March 1913, the Powell’s Tillery Gymnasium juniors hosted and entertained the Colliers Hall Juniors, Cwmtillery in the Welsh Junior Championships and Medals Competition.
 The Powell’s Tillery team were as follows – Masters L. Fry; Alban Davies; R. Powell; S. Hatton; D. Meredith; C. Evans; A. Conley and F. Davies: Colliers Hall, Masters A. Purnell; B. Davies; R. Squires; W. Davies; F. Bryant; W. Howells; A. Paul and C. Richards: The judges were Mr F. Jeans and Mr P. Baker of Cardiff.
-During this competition Master Alban Davies set a new Welsh jumping record, he started off with a height of 4′ feet 9″ inches and went on to jump 5′ feet 6″ inches, with roars of encouragement from the many friend and spectators he asked for the lath to be raised to 5′ feet 7″ inches, he set off on the run and cleared it by a clear 2″ inches setting a new Welsh Amateur Record.
+During this competition Master Alban Davies set a new Welsh jumping record, he started off with a height of 4′ feet 9″ inches and went on to jump 5′ feet 6″ inches, with roars of encouragement from the many friends and spectators he asked for the lath to be raised to 5′ feet 7″ inches, he set off on the run and cleared it by a clear 2″ inches setting a new Welsh Amateur Record.
 (This early type of high-jump method was achieved by running straight towards the lath, taking off from the frontwards run and landing back on your feet) a totally different technique from the method used by the athletes of today.

 The Welsh Amateur Gymnastics 50 Guinea Shield.

-On Saturday 29th March 1913 the Powell’s Tillery Institute gymnasts were home to Newport in the final of the Welsh Amateur Gymnastics 50 Guinea Shield.
+On Saturday 29th of March 1913, the Powell’s Tillery Institute gymnasts were home to Newport in the final of the Welsh Amateur Gymnastics 50 Guinea Shield.
 At this contest a new discipline, the “Vaulting Horse” was added.
 There was no additions to the Tillery team and the Tilleryites won yet again with 474 and a third points to Newport’s 420 and a half points.

 The Ladies at the Welsh Amateur Gymnastic Association Final.

-On Wednesday 7th May 1913 the Powell’s Tillery Institute ladies gymnastic team travelled to the Y.M.C.A.
+On Wednesday 7th of May 1913, the Powell’s Tillery Institute ladies gymnastic team travelled to the Y.M.C.A.
 Gymnasium Hall at Barry and challenged the Barry ladies team in the Welsh Amateur Gymnastic Association Final.
 The chairman was Mr Vivian Rees; Mr F. Jeans (Cardiff) and Mr H. Gill (Abertillery) were the judges.
 Mr C. W. Spalding was the instructor with Miss Olive Brown on the piano.
 The disciplines were Tableaux, Indian Club Swinging and Squad Drill.
 The Powell’s Tillery ladies team won 401 points to Barry’s 388 and a half points.